abra1193/CafeTownsendAutomation/README.md

     A method called selectEmployee(Java list) was created for store the users located on the home page employee list and with this list we can easily find and select employees on the the employee list,this list store all li tags on the employee list and then we iterate every li tag stored on the list until it fulfills the condition of the given name on the method,I decided this since it will be very dificult to select or find a name with a simple xpath,since the employee can grow bigger and bigger with the time and in the future another element can intercept that click,so iterating the li tags will be more efficient.

-  A method called validateDeletedEmployee(Java list) was created for store the users located on the home page employee list and with this list we can easily verify if an employee is not longer available on the employee list,this list store all li tags on the employee list and then we iterate every li tag stored on the list until it fulfills the condition with the given name on the method,I decided this since it will be very dificult to select or find a name with a simple xpath,since the employee can grow bigger and bigger with the time and in the future another element can intercept that click,so iterating the li tags will be more efficient.
+  A method called validateDeletedEmployee(Java list) was created for store the users located on the home page employee list and with this list we can easily verify if an employee is not longer available on the employee list,this list store all li tags on the employee list and then we iterate every li tag stored on the list until it fulfills the condition with the given name on the method,I decided this since it will be very dificult to select or find a name with a simple xpath,since the employee can grow bigger and bigger with the time and in the future another element can intercept that click,so iterating the li tags will be more efficient.</div>